- Guide based on suits by Manguwu, most infomation should be transferrable -

 • Draw markings separately (when the full marking is being obscured)

-• Accurate sized to suit (eg. length of tail)
+• Accurate sized to suit (Proportions are accurate)

 • Ref sheet is drawn in the style you are planning to commission (plantigrade, digitigrade, ect.)